lyder7/lyder7/README.md

 Currently trying to figure out efficient and smart methods using R/python code analyzing financial report data (Audit perspective).
 Please hmu if you are experienced modelling financial statement data - or mining text/pdf files to analyzable datasets.

+Here are som projects I am currenly working on.
+Projets status:

+* `raw-manipulator` : In progress.
+R-package with tools formatting data.
+Mainly geometric data. (respiratory private for the moment)

+* `empty-folders` : In progress.
+R-package for folder- and workflow tools.
+Mainly for R and Python based projects.(respiratory private for the moment)

+Referencing/stores data in the `raw-data` respiratory.
+Consist mainly of financial time series data, but in general you can find all kinds of datasets. (https://github.com/lyder7/raw-data)

 #### Contact Me